IsWladi/Learning-IT/README.md

 ## 🧞 Commands

-All commands are run from the root of the project, from a terminal:
+All commands are run from the root of the project `./web_astro/`, from a terminal:

 | Command                   | Action                                           |
 | :------------------------ | :----------------------------------------------- |